Pastor David Jang’s Sermon: The Life of the True Church Shaped by the Gospel of the Cross and Grace (Olivet University)

 In 1943, Dietrich Bonhoeffer, imprisoned in Tegel Prison by the Nazis, wrote letters to friends and fellow believers from a cell overshadowed by the constant possibility of execution.
 His prison correspondence was not a cold catechism or speculative philosophy, but a burning confession and a fierce record of life that asked what the essence of faith truly is in the midst of a desperate age.
 The many letters left behind by the Apostle Paul in Scripture are no different.
 Pastor David Jang does not read the epistles of the early church as theories produced in an empty vacuum, but leads us into the rugged historical field where persecution and conflict swirled without rest.
 His preaching vividly restores the dust and sweat of the Book of Acts hidden behind the text, reviving frozen letters into a living message that shakes our souls today.

-The Narrative of the Gospel Blooming in the Wounded Field of History When we place the Pauline Epistles upon the three-dimensional stage of Acts, we finally witness words that once seemed suspended in midair descend to the earth and begin to walk.
+When we place the Pauline Epistles upon the three-dimensional stage of Acts, we finally witness words that once seemed suspended in midair descend to the earth and begin to walk.
 The counsel and exhortations the apostle sent to specific churches were never leisurely academic discussions.
 They were desperate struggles responding to the real questions of life amid idols and marketplaces, economic hardship and labor, and the painful conflicts among believers.
 The reason Paul so majestically proclaimed the overwhelming fullness and sovereignty of Christ to the Colossian church, which he had not personally founded, was also born out of the urgency to correct distorted teachings that threatened to destroy that church.
 Theology must not be an intellectual amusement for the sake of theory; it must be a fierce pastoral event that gives life to souls.
 At this point, the perspective of Pastor David Jang, marked by profound theological insight, reminds us that only when biblical doctrine and historical narrative interlock does the Word become a compass of life that guides our everyday existence.

-Christ as the Steadfast Anchor, and the Time of the End with Sails Raised upon It When the weary footsteps of the Apostle Paul crossed the Via Egnatia and reached Thessalonica, where the dark shadow of emperor worship hung heavily over the city, the heart of what he proclaimed in the synagogue was not the delivery of refined knowledge.
+When the weary footsteps of the Apostle Paul crossed the Via Egnatia and reached Thessalonica, where the dark shadow of emperor worship hung heavily over the city, the heart of what he proclaimed in the synagogue was not the delivery of refined knowledge.
 It was the gospel of the cross: that the ancient promises of the Old Testament had been fully fulfilled through the suffering, death, and resurrection of Jesus.
 Some responded with overflowing faith, but others, burning with jealousy, stormed Jason’s house and cruelly framed them as political rebels.
 Under the intense pressure and furnace of affliction that forced Paul and his companions to flee by night to Berea, the newly born church was left behind in the storm.
 If Colossians asks the fundamental question, Who is Christ, the Lord over all things?, then 1 Thessalonians, written amid this severe crisis, asks, Where is this history heading, and how then should we live?
 Pastor David Jang draws deep attention to the fact that the early church took unshakable Christology as its bedrock and built its eschatology upon that secure foundation.

-The Wall Broken Down by Grace, and the Obedience of Daily Life Brought to Bloom by Peace The two words Paul places at the opening of his letters, “grace and peace,” far surpass a mere conventional greeting.
+The two words Paul places at the opening of his letters, “grace and peace,” far surpass a mere conventional greeting.
 Grace is the sublime love of atonement that emptied itself completely and bore the cross; peace is the holistic shalom in which vertical reconciliation with God flows outward into horizontal solidarity with one’s neighbor.
 Those who have passed through deep repentance and come to experience grace must, as Ephesians declares, move toward the place where the dividing wall between self and others is torn down and relationships are truly healed.
 Furthermore, this great ministry of the gospel was not the solo performance of a single extraordinary hero.
 Paul, Silas, and Timothy endured the storms of their age because they stood within a fellowship of co-laborers who upheld one another in their wounds.
 The church’s true authority shines most brilliantly not in the language of domination that rules over others, but in the order of love in which believers submit to one another and carry each other’s weakness with tenderness.

-The Ethics of Honest Reading That Discerns the Pulse of the Text Our attitude toward the Word is directly connected to our attitude toward life itself.
+Our attitude toward the Word is directly connected to our attitude toward life itself.
 The fact that Hebrews adopts the startling form of omitting even an opening greeting and plunging immediately into the great heart of theology suggests that the weight of gospel truth can transform even the outward structure of a text.
 To consume Scripture merely as a tool for self-confirmation, using it to reinforce one’s own opinions, or to pick and choose from it according to personal taste, is to damage the text.
 Rather, we must examine carefully the literary logic unique to the passage itself and quietly listen to the rough breathing of the historical scene from two thousand years ago.
 The habit of continually asking and probing what revolutionary meaning familiar customs and religious expressions originally carried is the true starting point of deep biblical meditation.
 An approach that organically weaves together literature and history, theology and pastoral ministry, transforms the letters on old paper into a river of living water that makes the hearts of both ourselves and our communities beat anew.

-A Spirituality That Looks to Heaven While Sowing Seeds of Faithfulness on Earth When people hear the word eschatology, they often think first of sensational mysticism that tries to predict the dates of future events, or of cynical escapism that turns its back on the world and gazes only at heaven.
+When people hear the word eschatology, they often think first of sensational mysticism that tries to predict the dates of future events, or of cynical escapism that turns its back on the world and gazes only at heaven.
 But the end spoken of in Scripture asks about the clear purpose of history and becomes a weighty power of endurance that enables us to live today’s daily life in holiness even in the midst of tribulation.
 Pastor David Jang strongly emphasizes that the unchanging hope of the Lord’s return must be translated fiercely into the ethics of diligence, self-restraint, brotherly love, and obedience in the realities of our lives.
 To long earnestly for the heaven that is to come, while planting both feet firmly on the ground where we stand and laboring faithfully in sweat-filled work—that tension was the secret of the life-force by which the early church overcame the world.
 True comfort does not arise from the anxious urge to calculate the timetable of the end, but from quiet footsteps that faithfully practice the will of God here and now.

 Information floods over us like a deluge, yet the true wisdom by which to interpret the world seems to be drying up.
 In such a time, upon what rock are we really standing?
 A hasty eschatology severed from the truth of the cross and resurrection will inevitably lose its way and stagger into confusion.
 What we truly need in the midst of crisis is not shallow prophecy that stirs anxiety, but the memory of the faithful promise the Lord left us long ago.
 When doctrine does not remain as mere knowledge in the mind but crosses over into the warm living temperature of hands and feet, the fresh vitality preserved by the young and persecuted church in Thessalonica will begin to pulse again in our homes and workplaces today.
 Now that this journey of thought has come to its end, what shape are the marks of the cross and the faithfulness of one who lives in light of the end taking in the midst of your remaining daily life?
 When we linger honestly before this solemn and tender question, our lives themselves will become another radiant epistle written to the world.